leinad520/Monty-Hall-Game/README.md

 # Monty-Hall-Game
 Made with Python

-Monty Python Game, where you pick from one of three doors to get the prize.
+Monty Hall Game, where you pick from one of three doors to get the prize.

 There is a second py file here that simulates the game 10,000 times to prove by brute force that it is better to "switch" doors when given the option.